atul-gairola/covid-19-india-dashboard/README.md

 # covid-19-india-dashboard
 Current covid 19 stats in India and its states
-The completely responsive single-page webapp is made using
+The completely responsive single-page webapp is made using:
                                                *React JS
                                                *Axios for http requests
                                                *Chart JS for charts